ebu/ebu-tt-live-toolkit/docs/source/configurator.rst

     required components for you.
 This eliminates the need for a programmer to keep repeating the configuration logic in their scripts where they create the components.

-The idea is the following: The components(nodes, carriage mechanisms, converters, resegmenters...etc.) are agnostic to one another as long as the carriage mechanism is capable of transporting the payload the node expects.
+The idea is the following: The components(nodes, carriage mechanisms, converters, re-sequencers...etc.) are agnostic to one another as long as the carriage mechanism is capable of transporting the payload the node expects.
 But their wiring and their factories are actually the configurator classes.
 The configurator class defines the type and name of the configuration options relevant to the component and wires it with its immediate dependencies.
 This